 - Exploring and Responding: Students will analyse and evaluate how and why media arts concepts are manipulated to construct representations in media. - Creating and Making: Students will use media arts concepts to construct representations and communicate ideas, perspectives and/or meaning.

-arts practice, concepts and production processes, to create media in a range of genres/styles, for specific audiences.
+Presenting: Students will use responsible media arts practice, concepts and production processes, to create media in a range of genres/styles, for specific audiences

 Through an Inquiry Learning Cycle, students will explore the Key Media Concepts: